What You Will Learn in This Tutorial

 This is an example of a React Scheduler component with statically-defined resources.
 In a typical React application, you will need to load the resource data from the server side using an HTTP call.

-The following example uses the direct Scheduler API to load resources and display resources as rows.
+The following example uses the resources

-3. The loadData() function defines an array of resources which we load into the Scheduler component using the update() method.
+function.
 Depending on the specific use case, these resources could represent various entities such as rooms, machines, employees, or any other entity that requires task scheduling.

 const Scheduler = () => {